Meteor-Community-Packages/meteor-simple-schema/README.md

                        //and you want to allow non-integers
         regEx: /[0-255]/, //any regular expression that must be matched
                           //for the key to be valid
-        regExMessage: "is not valid" //when the regEx test fails, what
-                                     //should come after the label in
-                                     //the error message
     }
 });
 ```